Cheryl is a poet, freelance writer, author, and former newspaper columnist. She has degrees in Psychology and Biblical studies

 Don''t be kept in the dark

-As a believer in Christ in this modern age, it is more important than ever to seek honest answers regarding what is taking place in many Christian congregations.
+Believer in Christ, need honest answers regarding what is taking place in many congregations.
 It is unfortunate but there are some issues where the answers you need will not come from the pulpit.
 This is why you need the Holy Spirit to alert you to false doctrine.
-When you are being indoctrinated each week with the same false propaganda you may accept it as true.
+When you are indoctrinated each week with the same propaganda you may accept it as true.
 It helps to know that others have experienced the same thing and that you are not alone.
 You don't have to be in the dark because the Holy Spirit will lead you into the light of truth and bring confirmation.

 1. Jesus and His views on prosperity

-Prosperity preachers like to say that Jesus talked about money more than any other subject.
+Prosperity preachers say that Jesus talked about money more than any other subject.
 Congregants wrongly assume this makes it OK to listen to messages every week about how you should be a millionaire.
-It is true that Jesus spoke about money in parables in order to make spiritual principles, but pay attention to what He said when directly addressing the rich.
+Jesus did speak about money in parables in order to make spiritual principles, but pay attention to what He said when directly addressing the rich.

 Matthew 25:45 “He will reply, ‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.’

 Jesus said to help the least of these.
-He never said to make rich preachers richer.
-He also said that a man's value is not in material possessions but you may be hearing from the pulpit that your pastor needs to own a specific type of vehicle, or that the church should help him get a home in a specific neighborhood.
+He never said to make preachers rich.
+He also said that a man's value is not in material possessions but you may be hearing from the pulpit that your pastor needs to own a specific type of vehicle, or that the church should help him get a home in a certain neighborhood.

 Luke 12:15 And he said unto them, Take heed, and beware of covetousness: for a man's life consisteth not in the abundance of the things which he possesseth.

-You will hear from the pulpit that you need wealth to represent well but Christ said your value is not in material possession.
-If you are troubled because you are hearing more about money than saving souls, you should be.
+You will hear from the pulpit that you need wealth to represent Christ, but He said your value is not in material possession.

 2. A personal walk with Christ outside of the church building

-Many pastors today care more about filling the seats than leading people to Christ.
-You will hear how you need to be in the building every time the door is opened and emphasis on the needs of the church rather than letting your light shine once you leave the service.
-If you find yourself feeling as if you are being guilted into service within the four walls, you probably are.
+Some pastors today care more about filling the seats than leading people to Christ.
+You will hear how you need to be in the building every time the door is opened.
+Emphasis is on the needs of the church rather than letting your light shine once you leave the service.
+If you feel as if you are being guilted into service within the four walls, you probably are.
 Your personal walk with the Lord includes every day of the week and not just Sunday and midweek service, In Mark 16 and Matthew 28 Jesus said to go into all the world and make disciples.
 He never said build a brick and mortar structure and fill the building with paying customers.

 3. The truth about tithing

-Your giving cannot be cheerful if you are being threatened with the curse of not tithing, Your pastor may know and understand that Malachi chapter 3 was written to unscrupulous priests and not addressing the children of Israel, but: He or she may be enforcing tithing as a way to keep the money flowing.
-If tithing is not pushed then the budget will not be met and the pastor's salary cannot be paid.
-The blessing and curse of Malachi chapter 3 are abused to maintain the finances.
+Your giving cannot be cheerful if you are being threatened with the curse of not tithing, Your pastor may know and understand that Malachi chapter 3 was written to unscrupulous priests and not addressing the children of Israel, but: He or she may be enforcing tithing as a way to keep the money flowing so the budget will be met and he will maintain his salary.
+Whether you give 1 percent or 50 percent of your income is between you and the Lord.

 4. Honesty related to church attendance